Phantomkeks/ideapad/README.md

 - Use sync component of Quasar and cloud sync when on notes screen (also sync on start of app) (Pull-To-Refresh)
 - Add file input to cloud storage setting -> so the user can say where to put or where get the note file from the cloud storage
 - Check import of duplicate ids
+- Dropbox redirects to browser
 - Add splash screen icons
 - Fix app icon
 - Export does not work on mobile
 - QA over i18n texts
 - Test drag and select / navigation into detail view which is not working every time
+- Fix draggable, scrolling, etc.
+- After long touch on one note -> long touch not needed for others (short touch)
+- Add enhancements to Trash view

 ### Local Setup
 - Install [Quasar Framework](https://v1.quasar-framework.org/quasar-cli/installation)